 As the driver continues to lose coolant they might find intermittent heat operation on their Chevrolet Cruze.
 When the system becomes depleted enough drivers complain of no heat at all.

 Finally, the temperature sensor mounted at the top of the thermostat connects to the vehicle computer input sensor network.
 Some of these automobiles set a code P0597 through P0599.

 These codes stand for communication errors between the temperature sensor and the vehicle's main computer.
 This is the black, two wire sensor you see on the top side of the thermostat housing.

-If you take the easy way out and go for a dealership service department repair this operation costs in the $500 range.
+If you take the easy way out and go for a dealership service department repair, this operation costs in the $500 range.
 A do-it-yourself repair brings these expenses down to the $100 range.

-No guarantees here, but they're known to provide a goodwill adjustment for this known problem if you're only out of the warranty window by a small amount of miles or time.
+No guarantees here, but they can provide a goodwill adjustment for known problems if you're only out of the warranty window by a small amount of miles or time.